- Computer Vision

 Leonid’s research interests are primarily in computer vision, machine learning, and computer graphics.
-His research focuses on problems of visual and multi-modal (visual, textural, auditory) understanding and reasoning, including object recognition, scene understanding, articulated motion capture, action recognition, representation learning, manifold learning, transfer learning, character and cloth animation.
+His research focuses on problems of visual and multi-modal (visual, textural, auditory) understanding, reasoning and generation.
+This includes object recognition, scene understanding, articulated motion capture, action recognition, representation learning, manifold learning, transfer learning, character and cloth animation.

 - NSERC Canada Research Chair (Tier 2) in Computer Vision and Machine Learning (2018-2023)